Living in New Zealand

 Life in New Zealand is an exciting blend of Western-style city living and laidback rural and island culture.

 New Zealand boasts a rich mix of cultures, including Māori, Pakeha (European descent), Asian and Pacific peoples.
-It’s been called the “working man’s paradise” – because whatever your income, and wherever you live, you can enjoy all that this beautiful country has to offer.
+It’s been called the “working man’s paradise” (and these days it’s a working woman’s paradise too) – because whatever your income, and wherever you live, you can enjoy all that this beautiful country has to offer.

 With its temperate climate and stunning scenery, New Zealand offers an abundance of sun, sea, snow and sophistication.
 Wherever you live in New Zealand, you’re likely to be less than an hour from the ocean, less than half an hour from wide open countryside and less than four hours from a ski field.